228th Rifle Division: Hungarian Campaign

 Following its advance through Romania, on October 28 the left flank forces of 2nd Ukrainian Front, including 53rd Army, began an operation to defeat the German-Hungarian forces in and around Budapest.
 The main drive was carried out by 7th Guards and 46th Armies while the 53rd provided flank security.
-On October 29 the Army advanced up to 13km and reached the outskirts of Polgár.
+On October 29 the Army advanced up to 13 km and reached the outskirts of Polgár.
 By the morning of November 4 the 27th Army relieved the 53rd along the front from Polgár to Tiszafüred while it regrouped to force the Tisza River three days later.
 On November 11 the Army's right flank corps began fighting for the southern outskirts of Füzesabony; the town did not finally fall until the 15th after which the Army commander, Lt.
 Gen. I. M. Managarov, was ordered to develop the offensive in the direction of Verpelét.
 By November 20 the 53rd reached the southeastern slopes of the Mátra Mountains between Gyöngyös and Eger where the Axis forces were able to organize a powerful defense which brought the advance to a halt until November 26.